gvwilson/sdxpy/src/interp/index.md

 Its single parameter is a list containing the two sub-expressions to be evaluated and added.
-After checking that it has the right number of parameters, it calls the function `do` [%g recursion "recursively" %] to evaluate those sub-expressions.
+After checking that it has the right number of parameters, it calls an as-yet-unwritten function `do` to evaluate those sub-expressions.
 (We've called the function `do` instead of `eval` because Python already has a function called `eval`.)
 Once `do_add` has two actual values, it adds them and returns the result
-([%f interpreter-recursive-evaluation %])
+([%f interp-recursive-evaluation %])
 {: .continue}

 [% figure
-   slug="interpreter-recursive-evaluation"
+   slug="interp-recursive-evaluation"
    img="recursive_evaluation.svg"
    alt="Recursive evaluation of an expression tree" caption="Recursively evaluating the expression `abs(1+2)`."